jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <VCF_3>
 ```

-Then same as above, we attempted to make the same 8 better supported
+Then same as above, we attempted to recreate the same 8 better-supported
-phylogenies trees from the deep sequenced data with:
+deep sequenced data phylogenies with:

 ```bash
 for i in 04-analysis/screening/EMN_Neanderthal_phylogeny_check/multivcfanalyzer/output/*/snpAlignment.fasta.gz; do